First Sunday of Advent

 First Sunday of Advent facts

-• Each Sunday in Advent has a particular theme The first week is faithfulness, associated with Christ coming in final victory.
+• Each Sunday in Advent has a particular theme the first week represents hope, associated with Christ's coming.
 The second and third Sundays, which feature the stories about John the Baptist, represent hope and joy.
 The fourth Sunday, which covers the events that led up to the birth of Jesus, represents love.

 • Many churches light a candle on an advent wreath each Sunday to represent each theme.
 The wreath is either suspended from the ceiling or sits on a table.
-It is made of evergreen branches and holds four candles - three purple for the first weeks of Advent and a pink one for the last week.
+It is made of evergreen branches and holds four candles - three purple for the first, second and third week of Advent and a pink one for third Sunday of Advent, known as Gaudete Sunday.
 A white Christ candle is placed in the center and will be lit on Christmas.

 • A common activity for children is to make Christmas ornaments.
 Many church Christmas trees are decorated with these ornaments that represent symbols in Christianity, like doves and fish.